 Certifications on a reference optic of 1/20th wave PV are accurate to 1/300th wave or better.
 Certificates state the measured PV and related uncertainty.
 A surface map of the optic is provided with every certificate.

 Quantities we can certify include flatness, spherical form, and spherical radius of curvature.

 Contact AMS today to discuss your absolute testing and optical certification needs.

 Perhaps you own an interferometer and have a repetitive procedure that your employees have to carry out hundreds of times per day, such as quickly generating screen shots for a set of measured parts or analyzing multiple subapertures on many parts.
 Some companies find that they need to satisfy a specification whose result is not available in MetroPro.
-These are just a few of the examples of how AMS has helped previous customers operate more efficiently.
+These are just a of the examples of how AMS has helped optical manufacturers operate more efficiently.

 Contact AMS today to discuss your data processing needs.

-If you have a testing need that is not listed in this table, or does not use an interferometer, contact AMS to inquire.
+If you have a testing need that is not listed in this table, contact AMS to inquire.